-The program includes 8 core LL.M. courses, 1 elective course, and a LL.M. thesis.
+The programme includes 8 core LL.M. courses, 1 optional course, and a LL.M. thesis.

 The 8 Core LL.M.
 Courses are reserved for LL.M. students and meet daily during our school term from 15-18h.
 They provide the primary course load, covering the main areas of international business law.
 Students will benefit from small class sizes, close relations with the ULB teaching staff and group camaraderie amongst the LL.M. students.

 The 1 Optional Course may be selected from any of the courses that are offered in the law faculty of ULB (in English or in French).
 LL.M. students can capitalize on the truly remarkable curricular and methodological diversity offered at ULB.